MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 > [!NOTE]
 > If the dialog stack cannot be deserialized correctly, due to serialization format changes or because the code has changed too much, the conversation state will be reset.

-## LUIS

-### What are the possible machine-readable resolutions of the LUIS built-in date, time, duration, and set entities?
+## What are the possible machine-readable resolutions of the LUIS built-in date, time, duration, and set entities?

 For a list of examples, see the [Pre-built entities section][LUISPreBuiltEntities] of the LUIS documentation.

-### How can I use more than the maximum number of LUIS intents?
+## How can I use more than the maximum number of LUIS intents?

 You might consider splitting up your model and calling the LUIS service in series or parallel.

-### How can I use more than one LUIS model?
+## How can I use more than one LUIS model?

 Both the Bot Builder SDK for Node.js and the Bot Builder SDK for .NET support calling multiple LUIS models from a single LUIS intent dialog.
 Keep in mind the following caveats: